Archive How to Turn off the Internet on Certain Devices

 How to Turn off WiFi Internet on Certain Devices

 Kids spend a great deal of their time at home.
-And what better entertainment other than surfing the internet using home WiFi?
+And what better entertainment than surfing the internet using home WiFi?
 As a matter of fact, WiFi hotspots are most kids’ only connection to the internet as many of them don’t have mobile data.
-If your child is using the internet too much and you wish to turn off the internet to their devices or stop them from using the internet, you can choose one of the methods below:
+If your child is using the internet too much and you wish to turn off the internet on their devices, you can choose one of the methods below:

 • Keep the WiFi Password a Secret